dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 [Step 3](#step3)
 at this point.

-#### 7. Submit an NNS proposal to start the decentralisation sale.
+#### 7. Submit an NNS proposal to start the decentralization sale.
 At this point, you have handed over the control of your dapp to the Internet Computer.
 To make sure that the Internet Computer starts the SNS decentralization sale, you can ask the NNS community to start the sale.
-To do so you send submit an NNS proposal as described 'here' <!-- TODO: add link -->
+To do so you submit an NNS proposal as described 'here' <!-- TODO: add link -->

 Note that anyone can send such a proposal, but as the original developer of the dapp you probably want to make sure that such a proposal is set.